|332A.03||REQUIREMENT OF REGISTRATION.|

 "Debt management services plan" means the debtor's individualized package of debt management services set forth in the debt management services agreement.

 "Debt management services provider" means any person offering or providing debt management services to a debtor domiciled in this state, regardless of whether or not a fee is charged for the services and regardless of whether the person maintains a physical presence in the state.
 This term includes any person to whom debt management services are delegated, and does not include services performed by the following when engaged in the regular course of their respective businesses and professions:

-(1) attorneys at law, escrow agents, accountants, broker-dealers in securities;
+(1) exempt attorneys at law, escrow agents, accountants, broker-dealers in securities;

-(2) state or national banks, credit unions, trust companies, savings associations, title insurance companies, insurance companies, and all other lending institutions duly authorized to transact business in Minnesota;
+(2) state or national banks, credit unions, trust companies, savings associations, title insurers, insurance companies, and all other lending institutions duly authorized to transact business in Minnesota;

 (3) persons who, as employees on a regular salary or wage of an employer not engaged in the business of debt management, perform credit services for their employer;